 Consider the potential sentencing guidelines for a more addictive substance such as heroin or methamphetamine.
 If someone is charged with possession of either substance, but an aggravating factor is present, they could be ordered to spend nearly four years in prison, or 3.75 years to be exact.

-If you are charged with an Arizona drug crime, the most important actions you can take to boost your defense is to hire a skilled Gilbert drug lawyer.
+If you are charged with an Arizona drug crime, one of the most important actions you can take to boost your defense is to hire a skilled Gilbert drug lawyer.
 One of our experienced attorneys at Grand Canyon Law Group can construct compelling legal arguments based on the specific details and circumstances of your charge while making every effort to achieve a favorable ruling.
 Call our office today to receive your free case consultation.